Aquatic Physiotherapy provides a great opportunity to comfortably exercise in water.

 - Turbulence - to challenge balance and stability.

 Aquatic physiotherapy can assist with:

-- Post-operative rehabilitation for a variety of joint and back surgeries.
+- Post-operative rehabilitation for a variety of Orthopaedic and spinal surgeries.

 - Post injury rehabilitation.

 - Osteoarthritis management, including as a pool-based GLA:D program